 We provide a comprehensive array of services to support student success at Sonoma with graduation as a goal for all EOP students.
 We create an environment which enhances an appreciation of diversity.
 We assist with concerns regarding housing, financial aid, and balancing college with personal life demands while meeting graduation requirements.
-It is the goal of EOP to increases retention for low-income and first generation students by provides the following programs:
+It is the goal of EOP to increases retention for low-income and first generation students by providing the following programs:

 THE SUMMER BRIDGE PROGRAM